tanaym42/anlp-project/README.md

 Need to figure out how to sample more effectively.
 Do we sample some every year, which will be very download heavy?
 Or should we take a few months from every year, in which case we need to change our download strategy.

+**Iteration 3:**

+1. Run the combined

+The new version would ideally --

+1. Require only the input submission file, comments file, and subreddits to be entered.
+2. It should allow easy change on the following fronts -- the number of comments to be sampled in total, the number of comments to be sampled from each subreddit, and the number of comments to be sampled every year.
+3. It should allow for the extraction of a specific subset of submissions which meet specific requirement, such as needing to understand if they are a question pertaining to themselves (is the word I the ''something'' in the text?)
+4. Splitting of training data.